rubberdok/webdev-demo/README.md

 - `react-demo` contains a simple React todo app used for the interactive demo.
 - `django-demo/backend` contains a simple Django backend for todos, with a GraphQL API using Graphene.
 - `django-demo/frontend` is a copy of `react-demo`, but now connected to the Django backend to fetch and create todos.
-- `slides.pdf` contains the slides from the crash course presentation.
+- `slides` contains the presentation slides from the crash course (in Norwegian, since the course has been held for students in Trondheim)
-- `slide-examples` contains the files used for the code examples in the crash course slides.